Engineering a Brighter FutureOctober 1, 2021

 See below for this month’s featured student and how you can submit the amazing student in your life.

-Profile in Excellence: Swetha Palakur
+Profiles in Excellence: Swetha Palakur

 As a young child, Swetha Palakur dreamed of becoming a dentist or doctor.
 Most of all, she wanted to improve society by helping others.
 As early as elementary school, she pursued this path by volunteering and attending medical camps, experiencing firsthand how medical professionals positively impact the lives of the people that they serve.